gmateesc/ContainerizedWebApp/README.md

-The panic seems to happen because the goroutine convT2E errs under certain circumstances, either because the arguments are wrong or because it cannot allocate the required memory.
+The panic seems to happen because the goroutine convT2E errs under certain circumstances, e.g., because the arguments are wrong or because it cannot allocate the required memory.

 The developer should make the program more robust and maintainable by taking the following steps: